 I, on the other hand, love them and have quite a few of them.
 I’ve had many varieties, both growing in pots and in the ground in my Santa Barbara garden

 Their modern, edgy feel appeals to me along with how easy they are to take care of.
-I now live in Tucson, Arizona where I have them growing in my home along with a couple in pots outside in the bright shade.
-The strong desert sun would fry them but they handle the dry air like champs.
+I now live in Tucson, Arizona where I have them growing in my home along with a couple in pots outside in the bright shade on my covered patio.
+The strong desert sun will fry them but they handle the dry air like champs.

 They’re used as tabletop and narrow floor plants, as well as in dish gardens and kokedama.

 Sansevierias have a slow to moderate growth rate.
 They spread by underground stems called rhizomes which pop up as new growth.

 In stronger natural light they’ll grow faster and slower in lower light.

 Easy does it with the watering.
 You want to be careful not to overdo it because your plant will rot out.
 Always make sure the soil is almost completely dry before thoroughly watering again.

 Water your Snake Plants every 2-8 weeks.
 The watering schedule will vary for you depending on your home environment, type of soil mix, and pot size.
 You can read my guide to watering indoor plants to get a better idea.